Objection Handling: 25 Common B2B Sales Objections & How to Respond

 How many times should you follow up after an objection?

-Research suggests that the optimal follow-up cadence after an objection is 5-7 touches over 2-3 weeks for mid-funnel objections and 8-12 touches over 4-8 weeks for early-stage objections.
-The key is that each follow-up should add new value — a relevant case study, a new data point, a helpful article — rather than simply asking "Have you had a chance to think about it?"
-If you have followed up 5-7 times with value-added touches and received no response, the prospect is likely not going to convert in this cycle.
+Aim for 5-7 touches over 2-3 weeks for mid-funnel objections and 8-12 touches over 4-8 weeks for early-stage objections.
+Each follow-up should add new value rather than simply asking "Have you had a chance to think about it?"

 What is the difference between an objection and a rejection?